zuplo/docs/docs/articles/advanced-path-matching.md

 ## Regular Expressions and Wildcards

 You can also use regular expressions in your paths.
-They must be contained in `()` to indicate to `path-to-regexp` that they are regex.
+They must be contained in `()`.

 **Examples**